Sorry, you need to enable JavaScript to visit this website.

 Other Significant Facts

-Collective Bargaining Unit: (Union): This position is not in a collective bargaining unit.
+Collective Bargaining Unit: This position is not covered under collective bargaining.

 The District of Columbia government maintains a drug free work environment policy.
 All District employees are subject to post-accident/incident and reasonable suspicion drug and alcohol testing.